lokitronik/Be-your-inner/en/about.md

   <div class="sobre-block">
     <p class="sobre-block-label">My presence</p>
     <p class="sobre-body">
-      I’m not here to guide you towards a goal.
+I won’t tell you what to do.
+I won’t give you answers.
 I’m here to help you see clearly.
-To question what you believe you are, and to let go of what doesn’t feel true anymore.
+To question what you believe you are, and to let go of what doesn't feel true anymore.
     </p>
   </div>